 Most Republicans say lower taxes will boost growth the most.
 Both tactics will definitely increase the debt, possibly more than GDP.

-Will the United States Ever Get Out of Debt?
+Why the United States Probably Won't Ever Get Out of Debt

 What if the debt goes beyond the tipping point?
 Would the U.S. government reduce debt then?
 There are three reasons why that probably won’t happen.

 First, the U.S. economy has historically outpaced the debt.
 For example, the U.S. debt at the end of World War II was $260 billion.
 That was 14 percent more than GDP.
 But the economy grew beyond that in just three years.
 By 1960, it was double.
 Congress knows that today's debt will be dwarfed by tomorrow's economic growth.

 Second, Congress has a lot to lose by cutting spending.
 For example, if they cut Social Security or Medicare benefits, they will lose their next election.

 Third, that can also happen if they raise taxes.
 A tax increase cost President George H.W.
 Bush his second term.
 Voters remembered he had said, “Read my lips.
 No new taxes.”
 He did raise taxes in 1990 to cut $500 billion from the deficit over the following five years.
 (Source: “George H.W.
 Bush Honored for Courage with 1990 Tax Hikes,” Reuters, May 5, 2014.)